icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - [Terminal > Settings... > Advanced...] dialog rearranged for better fitting screen.
 - Upgrade to .NET 4 Runtime and .NET 4.8 Framework (part of feature request #229, precondition for new automatic actions [Chart/Plot/Histogram] and upcoming feature request #74 [Scripting]).
-- Consequently (former limitations):
-   > x64 distributions no longer need to be 'AnyCPU' builds.
+  Consequently, x64 distributions no longer need to be 'AnyCPU' builds (former limitation).
-   > System display scaling other than 100% (96 DPI) no longer result in minor distortions on Win 7
-     (bugs #85, #235, #375) nor some blurring on Win 8 and above (feature request #310).
-   > Use of serial COM ports while disconnect, undock or hibernate without closing the port should
-     no longer result in an 'ObjectDisposedException' or 'UnauthorizedAccessException' (bugs #224,
-     #254, #293, #316, #317, #345, #382, #385, #387, #401, #442).
 - Improved error message in case the required version of .NET is missing.
 - Project/Assembly structure slightly refined (preparing upcoming feature request #74).
 - Test coverage of sending and processing significantly increased (related to refactorings above).